Hey, I’m Scout.

 Cultural Humility Statement

 Seeking support through therapy means being receptive to a vulnerable and collaborative process within the therapeutic container.
-If we do not hold the same identities, I am committed to educating myself on experiences outside of my own, as well as discussing how this contributes to varying power dynamics, in an attempt to ensure that my clients are not the sole educator around their identities.
-I aim to ensure that my practice is culturally responsive and done so with humility and intentional relationship building as someone with privilege under white supremacy.
+If we do not hold the same identities, I am committed to educating myself on experiences outside of my own and discussing how this contributes to varying power dynamics in an attempt to ensure that my clients are not the sole educator around their identities.
+I aim to ensure that my practice is culturally responsive through intentional relationship building as someone with privilege under white supremacy, access to higher education, and a professional license.